rick-de-cordoba/data_vis/README.md

-This repo containe some data visualization demonstrating my ploting and data handaling abilities I used Pandas/Seaborn to domst of the work.
+This repo containe some data visualization demonstrating my ploting and data handaling abilities.
+I used Pandas/Seaborn to domst of the work.